evermeer/EVCloudKitDao/README.md

 - notifications will update the data collections and call the appropriate events.
 - local updates will also update the data collection and call the appropriate events
 - since all data is processed all callback events will be executed on the mainQueue
-- basic support for caching all data to file.
+- caching of the results to file for speady app restart.
+(You can set the caching strategy)

 ## Main features of EVReflection:
 - Parsing objects based on NSObject to a dictionary. (except for nullable fields)